Best Asana Alternatives in 2026: 9 Tools That Actually Deliver

 3. Notion — Best for Combining Docs and Project Management

-Notion occupies a genuinely unique position in this list.
-It started as a note-taking and wiki tool, and while it's evolved significantly into a full project management platform — especially with Notion Projects and the AI layer — it still excels as a combined docs-and-tasks workspace.
-If your team spends a lot of time creating written content, knowledge bases, or SOPs alongside managing projects, Notion is worth serious consideration.
+Notion occupies a genuinely unique position here.
+It started as a note-taking and wiki tool, and while it's evolved significantly into a full project management platform — especially with Notion Projects and built-in AI — it still excels as a combined docs-and-tasks workspace.
+If your team spends a lot of time creating written content, knowledge bases, or SOPs alongside managing projects, Notion deserves serious consideration.

-Fun fact: Notion reportedly crossed 100 million users in 2024, which tells you something about how much demand there is for a tool that bridges documentation and project tracking in one place.
-The 2025–2026 versions have added proper project management features including timeline views, task dependencies, and Notion AI that works across your entire workspace.
-It's no longer just a notes app playing dress-up.
+Notion reportedly crossed 100 million users in 2024, which says something about demand for a tool that bridges documentation and project tracking.
+The 2025–2026 updates added proper project management features including timeline views, task dependencies, and Notion AI that works across your entire workspace.
+It's way past the "notes app playing PM" stage now.

 Key Features